amirphl/jibri/how-to-setup.md

 wait for the Linode instance to become ready.

+shutdown the Linode instance, resize it to 6GB (TODO what is the best value?), then reboot it.

 clone the project in the Linode instance: `git clone https://github.com/amirphl/jibri.git`

 run: `git checkout feature/create-linode-when-new-request`